pedrotorreao/bookbot/README.md

 # bookbot

 Python program that analyzes an entire book's text and print out an interesting statistical report.
+Part of Boot.Dev curriculum.